 The red fox is monogamous and mates for life.
-Red foxes live in family groups consisting of a paired male and female and their current litter.
+Red foxes live in family groups of paired males and females and their current litter.
 Offspring of previous years also tend to live in overlapping territories.
-Both the male and female raise their pups together and pups from litters from previous years often help raise their younger siblings.
+Both the male and female raise their pups together and pups from a scrap of earlier years often help raise their younger siblings.

 Like most true fox species, the Rüppell’s fox is monogamous and mates for life, although scientists have seen multiple pairs living in the same area but with distinct territories.
-Rüppell’s foxes live in a territory that often overlaps with the red fox territory, and they live together in pairs alongside their offspring.
+Rüppell’s foxes live in an environment that often overlaps with the red fox territory and live together in pairs alongside their offspring.

 The swift fox is another lesser-known fox species, but researchers have observed some of this species engage in monogamous relationships, where other males mate with multiple females.
 Monogamous Swift fox males do help raise their offspring.

 Tibetan sand fox

 The Tibetan sand fox is a monogamous species and mates for life.
 Tibetan sand foxes live in family groups of paired males and females and their current litter.
 The offspring stay with both parents for as long as ten months until they are old enough to survive on their own, leaving the den to establish their territory.